rtic-rs/rtic/book/en/src/by-example/channel.md

 {{#include ../../../../rtic/ci/expected/async-channel.run}}
 ```

 Also sender endpoint can be awaited.
-In case there the channel capacity has not been reached, `await` the sender can progress immediately, while in the case the capacity is reached, the sender is blocked until there is free space in the queue.
+In case the channel capacity has not yet been reached, `await`-ing the sender can progress immediately, while in the case the capacity is reached, the sender is blocked until there is free space in the queue.
 In this way data is never lost.

-In the below example the `CAPACITY` has been reduced to 1, forcing sender tasks to wait until the data in the channel has been received.
+In the following example the `CAPACITY` has been reduced to 1, forcing sender tasks to wait until the data in the channel has been received.

 ``` rust
 {{#include ../../../../rtic/examples/async-channel-done.rs}}